vizrex/laravel-db-utils/README.md

 ## db:create

 ### Description
 This command is used to create a database for the application.
-It can also create a new user, give that user previllages for newly created database and set database variables in .env
+It can also create a new user, give that user the previllages for newly created database and set database variables in .env

 ### Signature
 `db:create {new_database : name for the database to be created}`